zephyrproject-rtos/zephyr/boards/arm/frdm_k64f/doc/index.rst

         Follow the instructions in :ref:`opensda-daplink-onboard-debug-probe` to program the `OpenSDA DAPLink FRDM-K64F Firmware`_.

-   .. group-tab:: OpenSDA JLink Onboard
+   .. tab-item:: OpenSDA JLink Onboard

         Install the :ref:`jlink-debug-host-tools` and make sure they are in your search path.